icheft/2020climas-v2/README.md

 ***

 ##  Demo
 View demo of CLIMAS Camp Website [here](https://2020climas.netlify.app).
 I decided to deploy the site to [Netlify](http://netlify.com) to simply things.

 ##  How to Use
 For those who are unfamiliar with Jekyll, please check out [jekyllrb.com](https://jekyllrb.com/ ) for more details.
 Or just look up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/ ), [writing posts](https://jekyllrb.com/docs/posts/ ), and [creating pages](https://jekyllrb.com/docs/pages/ ).

+A list of [icomoon](https://icomoon.io)'s icons can be found [here](https://icomoon.io/app/#/select).
+If you are more of the pure-text kind of person, you can visit [this page](https://almsoty.blogspot.com/2018/01/icomooncss.html) to see a full list of icons in `css` matter.

 Fork this repo if you are interested in helping out with the project.